percw/Norwegian_oil_gas_decarbonization/README.md

 ## Data

 The data for this project includes:
-- Shapefiles for fields, pipes, rigs, and wells
+- Shapefiles for geolocation of fields, pipes, rigs, and wells
-- Relevant guidelines and documentation
+- CSV files for information about production, emissions, and other relevant data for each field
 - The data is provided by [norskpetroleum.no](https://norskpetroleum.no), [norskeutslipp.no](https://norskeutslipp.no), and [sokkeldirektoratet.no](https://sokkeldirektoratet.no)

 ## Setup

 To get started, clone this repository and set up your environment.
+Or open the notebooks in Google Collab.
+Link under usage.

 ### Prerequisites